BTBurke/skeleton-vagrant-scala-sbt/README.md

 ##### Ansible seems to be provisioning a new VM but scala isn't installed

  - This can happen when you have multiple VMs running.
 Anisble identifies by IP address, so if you have multiple machines running on 127.0.0.1, it can't tell the difference.
-You should destroy the other VMs if you don't need them.
+You should halt the other VMs if you don't need them.
 Alternatively, you can run the new VM on a different IP address.